Natural-Intelligence/index_tree/README.md

 # IndexTree

 This Gem eager loads trees by indexing the nodes of the tree.
+The number of queries needed to load a tree is N+1, when N is number of different models(ActiveRecords) in the tree.

 Each inner object in the tree have an index node instance that is connecting it to the root.
-It is used in eager load of Root element, for fetching only the objects that are in the tree of a specific root(Pruning).
+When the root of the tree is loaded, only the objects that are in the tree are fetched(Pruning).
-Each of the nodes in the tree should have one of the following declarations:

-    include IndexTree::RootElement - for root element
-    include IndexTree::NodeElement - for node elements

-And declare what associations are used to define the relations of the tree.
-Usage:

-     child_nodes :name_of_exisiting_association

 Example:

-    class calculation
+    class continents
       include IndexTree::RootElement

        has_many :logical_expressions